ymyke/cardio/README.md

 - Bug: Aborting card placement with ESC will lead to a card flash like an error.

 - Bug: Aquafox vs Aqua fox
-- UI Bug: Can't recognize cards w/ 0 spirits and 0 fire.
 - CHECK: Are lives handled correctly?
 If I have several lives, can I continue a run after losing a live?

-- Maybe also cards the human can get are randomly generated and the human can give them names?
-Or at least sometimes can give them names?
-(Or there are locations where she can (re)name cards?)
 - Add more skills.
 - Scoring and difficulty progress:
   - Should there be additional scores in addition to the rung?
 Something that better